Demographics of Filipino Americans: Texas

 The first Filipino known by name in Texas was Francisco Flores, who came to Texas by way of Cuba in the nineteenth century.
 Flores lived initially in Port Isabel later moving to Rockport.
 Following the annexation of the Philippines by the United States, Filipinos began migrating to Texas.
 Filipino employees of American officers who served in the Philippines, would move with those officers when they returned to the Continental United States, with many settling around San Antonio.
 Other Filipinos resettled in Texas after initially residing elsewhere in the United States.
 In 1910, there were six Filipinos living in Texas, by 1920 this number had increased to 30, and by 1930, the population had grown to 288.
 With the disbandment of the Philippine Scouts, many who remained in the military came to call Fort Sam Houston home, along with Filipina war brides.
 After World War II, many Filipino professionals began immigrating to Texas; 2,000 Filipino nurses called Houston home.
 In 1950, about 4,000 Filipino Americans were in Texas; their number had increased to 75,226 by 2000.

 As more Filipino Americans came to Texas, the center of their population shifted to Houston, which today has one of the largest Filipino populations in the South.
 Fort Bend County near Houston has the highest percentage of Filipinos in Texas.
 With Texas being part of the Bible Belt, it is often a popular destination for emigrating Filipino Protestants.
 In 2000, Texas was home to the seventh-largest population of Filipino immigrants.
 According to the 2010 Census, there were 137,713 Filipino Americans and multiracial Filipino Americans in Texas.
 In 2011, five percent (86,400) of all Filipino immigrants in the United States lived in Texas.
+In 2016, there were more than twenty thousand Filipinos living in the Houston area.

+As of the 2020 Census, there are 234,091 Filipinos in Texas.